Core entropy of quadratic polymonials: Definitions

 \section{Definitions}

-In this section we introduce our combinatorial definition of topological entropy that applies to all polynomials with connected Julia set, whether or not they are locally connected and whether or not they have a (generalized) Hubbard tree, and if so whether the latter is compact.
+In this section we introduce our combinatorial definition of topological entropy that applies to all (quadratic) polynomials with connected Julia set, whether or not they are locally connected and whether or not they have (generalized) Hubbard trees, and if so whether the latter are compact.
 One advantage of our approach is that we work in an entirely combinatorial setting, so we never have to worry about topological issues.
+We work on invariant (quadratic) laminations as introduced by Thurston \cite{ThurstonLaminations}.